keu/docs/concepts/scheduling-in-airflow.md

 ### Example

-To demonstrate how these concepts work together, you'll assume that you have a DAG that is scheduled to run every 5 minutes.
+To demonstrate how these concepts work together, consider a DAG that is scheduled to run every 5 minutes.
 Looking at the most recent DAG run, the logical date is `2022-08-28 22:37:33`, which is displayed in the **Data interval start** field in the following image.
 The logical date is also included in the **Run ID** field and identifies the DAG run in the Airflow metadata database.
 The value in the **Data interval end** field is 5 minutes later.

 ![5 Minute Example DAG](/img/guides/2_4_5minExample.png)

 If you look at the next DAG run in the UI, the logical date is `2022-08-28 22:42:33`, which is shown as the **Next Run** value in the Airflow UI.
-This is 5 minutes after the previous logical date, and the same value shown in the **Data interval end** field of the last DAG run because there are no gaps in the schedule.
-If you hover over **Next Run**, you can see that the run after value, which is the date and time that the next DAG run will actually start, matches the value in the **Data interval end** field:
+This is 5 minutes after the previous logical date, and the same value shown in the **Data interval end** field of the previous DAG run.
+If you hover over **Next Run**, you can see that the **Run After** value, which is the date and time that the next DAG run will actually start, matches the value in the **Data interval end** field:

 ![5 Minute Next Run](/img/guides/2_4_5minExample_next_run.png)

-You've reviewed two DAG runs with the following settings:
+The following is a comparison of the two successive DAG runs:

-- DAG run 1 with the run ID `scheduled__2022-08-28T22:37:33.620191+00:00` has a logical date of `2022-08-28 22:37:33`, a data interval start of `2022-08-28 22:37:33` and a data interval end of `2022-08-28 22:42:33`.
+- DAG run 1 (`scheduled__2022-08-28T22:37:33.620191+00:00`) has a logical date of `2022-08-28 22:37:33`, a data interval start of `2022-08-28 22:37:33` and a data interval end of `2022-08-28 22:42:33`.
 This DAG run will actually start at `2022-08-28 22:42:33`.
-- DAG run 2 with the run ID `scheduled__2022-08-28T22:42:33.617231+00:00` has a logical date of `2022-08-28 22:42:33`, a data interval start of `2022-08-28 22:42:33` and a data interval end of `2022-08-28 22:47:33`.
+- DAG run 2 (`scheduled__2022-08-28T22:42:33.617231+00:00`) has a logical date of `2022-08-28 22:42:33`, a data interval start of `2022-08-28 22:42:33` and a data interval end of `2022-08-28 22:47:33`.
 This DAG run will actually start at `2022-08-28 22:47:33`.

 ## Cron-based schedules